replicatedhq/troubleshoot.sh/docs/source/collect/certificates.md

 ##### `namespace` (Required)

 The namespaces where the Secret or ConfigMap exists.
-If multiple namespaces are specified, resources which match one of the namespaces will be collected.
+If multiple namespaces are specified, resources that match one of the namespaces are collected.
 > Example:
 ```yaml
 collectors: